-It is critical to create a basic team that is familiar with a response procedure and teaches your workers, volunteers, and management about the actions they need to take if an offender is identified in church or a known offender commits a suspicious act.
+It is critical to create a basic team that is familiar with a response procedure and teaches your workers, volunteers, and management about the actions they must take if an offender is identified in church or a known offender commits a suspicious act.

 Thoroughly Investigate and Screen the Applicant

 It’s critical to conduct thorough investigations into all offenses when a person discloses themselves or is identified as a sex offender.
-Perform a criminal history check right away to learn about the person’s charges.
+To learn about the person’s charges, perform a criminal history check immediately.
 Speak to the person’s probation officer and their therapist, and go over all their records.
 We also recommend obtaining personal referrals from family members, friends, and prior pastoral staff.
-This can provide additional insight into the individuals interactions with people they know on a personal level.
+This can provide additional insight into the individual’s interactions with people they know personally.

 Review and Consider Each Case Separately

 Don’t make a generalized policy to judge every offender under the same circumstances.
 Review all cases separately and consider them based on their past and criminal records.
 We have found sex offender crimes deal with a broad range of situations.
-This can be anything from an 18 year old who was dating a 17 year old and the parents filed charges, to a much more traumatic crime.
+This can be anything from an 18-year-old dating a 17-year-old and the parents filing charges to a much more traumatic crime.